Admission Process

 To allow us to holistically evaluate all students, Brown University's application process requires a number of different components.
-The process will include submitting forms with biographical information, writing personal essays, keeping track of deadlines, taking and submitting standardized testing should you choose to do so, and making sure that your school submits teacher recommendations and academic information.
-To help you stay organized and complete all steps in a timely manner, we provide a step-by-step Guide for Applying.
+The process will include submitting forms with biographical information, writing personal essays, keeping track of deadlines, taking and submitting standardized testing, and making sure that your school submits teacher recommendations and academic information.
+To help you stay organized and complete all steps in a timely manner, we provide a step-by-step guide for applying.

 If you wish to apply Early Decision, you must submit your application by 11:59 pm (applicant's local time) on November 1.
 Our Regular Decision deadline is 11:59 pm (applicant's local time) on January 3.